LeviLucena/LeviLucena/README.md

 ### 🚀 About Me

-With over a decade of experience in Administration and Technology, I specialize in designing and building scalable, data-driven applications, APIs, and intelligent systems using AI, LLMs, automation, and cloud infrastructure.
-I’m passionate about solving real-world problems through clean architecture, high-performance systems, and intuitive user experiences.
-I work across the full stack and bring business thinking to every technical decision.
+Software Engineer and AI Solutions Engineer specializing in Generative AI, LLMs, RAG systems, intelligent automation, and scalable backend architectures.
+Experienced in building AI-driven applications, multi-agent workflows, APIs, and data-intensive systems using Python, FastAPI, LangChain/LangGraph, vector databases, and cloud technologies.

+Strong background in developing solutions for healthcare, legal, government, and enterprise environments, combining technical depth with product and business-oriented thinking.
+Passionate about transforming complex problems into practical, scalable, and high-impact AI solutions through clean architecture, automation, and modern engineering practices.

 Enjoying this project?
 Buy me a coffee ☕